danwild/decision-tree-builder/README.md

 * start drafting API..
 	* Interaction flow, somewhere to start:
 	    * User click node to add/edit
+	        * selectNode()
+            * if children returns data for that node..
+            * else object scaffold with empty values..?
+	    * We need to define a schema for defining properties, operators, and values.
+Then:
 	    * Select a property
 	    * Select an operator
 	    * Select a value